kalebpederson/nunit.dependencyinjection/Readme.md

 // When using the ConventionMappingTypeDiscoverer it can become problematic
 // to scan lots of framework assemblies and types and pre-register them, so
-// assemblies to be scanned must be decorated with the NUnitAutoScanAssembly
+// assemblies to be scanned **MUST** be decorated with the NUnitAutoScanAssembly
 // attribute.
 [assembly: NUnit.Extension.DependencyInjection.NUnitAutoScanAssembly]

-// Or, if we wanted to tell the extension that we will discover types by
-// providing implementations of IIocRegistrar that will perform the necessary
-// registrations with the IoC container.
-[assembly: NUnitTypeDiscoverer(typeof(IocRegistrarTypeDiscoverer))]

 // Loaded assemblies are scanned for interfaces and corresponding concrete
 // definitions.
 For example: